 behind, I’m struck by a loneliness so pronounced,

-lingers.
+it lingers.
 How acute this avian student of sound.

 to the infinitesimal—I see that each needle of the sapling she-oak